 History of our work

-The “New Deal”, our previous framework adressed exactly these issues, as a new approach to support fragile states that are trying to recover from conflict and rebuild their societies, their institutions, and their government.
+The “New Deal”, our previous framework, adressed exactly these issues, as a new approach to support fragile states recovering from conflict and rebuilding their societies, their institutions, and their government.

 The New Deal for Somalia

 The New Deal for Somalia was endorsed at the Brussels Conference on 16 September 2013.
 The New Deal movement goes back to an initiative taken at the fourth High Level Forum on Aid Effectiveness held in November 2011 in Busan, Korea, where the g7+3 group of 19 fragile and conflict-affected countries, development partners, and international organizations came up with a concept tailored to build peaceful states and societies out of the challenging situation in fragile contexts.

 Recognizing the need for a shift in how international assistance is managed, the Somali Federal Government, together with its international partners, adopted the New Deal in order to improve its ability to govern and make development solutions tailored to the needs and concerns of its citizens.
 This approach emphasized strengthening national capacities, ensuring the transition is Somali-owned and Somali-led to the greatest extent possible, improving transparency and accountability and building mutual trust among partners.

 At the heart of Somalia’s New Deal was the Compact, an action plan that articulated the country’s priorities for 2014–2016.